Clifford algebras, Spin groups and qubit trees: Preliminaries

 \section{Preliminaries}

 Let us recollect standard properties and definitions for Clifford algebras and Spin groups \cite{ClDir,Port} necessary in next sections.
-For the vector space $\VV=\fld^n$ (where $\fld=\RR$ or $\CC$) the Clifford algebra $\Clf(\VV)$ makes possible to express the norm of a vector $\ve v \in \VV$ as a (negative) square using linear embedding
+For the vector space $\VV=\fld^n$ (where $\fld$ is $\RR$ or $\CC$) the Clifford algebra $\Clf(\VV)$ provides linear embedding of vector $\ve v \in \VV$ with property

 where $\Id$ is the unit of the algebra and $|\ve v|$ is a norm of the vector.
 For a vector $\ve v \in \VV$ with coordinates $v_k$ the embedding is written